 We used their data to determine the darkest destinations around Rochester from which to observe the Universe.

 Destinations northeast of the City of Rochester close to Lake Ontario and south of US-20 in the Finger Lakes region will offer the darkest possible options to view meteor showers, stars, planets, and the Milky Way.

-Specifically, if you head close to the locations below—one for each county—you’ll be under the darkest sky near Rochester.
+Specifically, if you head close to the locations below—one for each county—you’ll be under the darkest skies near Rochester.

 Perseid Meteor Shower

-In addition, late summer is prime time for viewing the Milky Way!
+In addition, late summer is prime time for observing the Milky Way.

 Pack a lounge chair, bug repellent, and a blanket a spend a few hours gazing into the cosmos.
 A red flashlight can help you see, but not ruin your night vision like white light.
 It takes about 20 minutes to adjust our eyes to the dark, but just a few seconds of white light can ruin that.